eficode-academy/kubernetes-katas/04-secrets-configmaps.md

 This image is available as `praqma/secrets-demo`.
 We can run that in our Kubernetes cluster by using the [the deployment file](./secrets/deployment.yml).
 Notice the env values added in the bottom.

-Set your namespace in the file and run the deployment by writing:
+Run the deployment by writing:

 ```shell
 $ kubectl apply -f secrets/deployment.yml